-The West Shed would provide 550m2 of new commercial space set within a single story brick jack vault arched top lit factory space.
+The West Shed would provide 550 sqm of new commercial space set within a single storey, brick jack vault arched top-lit factory space.
 Access to the building is proposed via a new entrance Piazza on Chestergate and King Street West and a new access from King Street West Bridge.